The History of Our Parish

 Continuing in the tradition of planning for future generations, our parishioners conducted a study in 1996 to develop a 20-year Master Site Plan for the best use of our facilities.
 The first priority identified was to build a larger church to provide for our growing parish community, which currently has over 3100 families - "And many were gathered together, so that there was no longer room for them, not even about the door; and He was preaching the Word to them" (Mark 2:2,4).
 And so it is at Sts.
 Peter & Paul - there are many at the door.

 Our current church building, which seats 1200, was dedicated on September 15, 2002 by Bishop Norbert Dorsey.
 Rev. Sean Cooney, the Pastor at that time, commented, "Without a vibrant worshiping community, a new church may be a beautiful building but it remains irrelevant and without purpose.
 So our gift to the Lord of a new worship space is a challenge to us to deepen our commitment to being all that we can be as faithful stewards and disciples of the Lord."
 From its beginning, the strength of our faith community has been our love of God and a spirit of hospitality and sacrificial generosity.

-We are eagerly awaiting the completion of our New Ministry Center in 2016 which will have the capacity to comfortably hold medium to large sized ministry functions.
+More recently, we completed our New Ministry Center in early 2017 which houses our office staff and has the capacity to comfortably hold medium to large sized ministry functions.
 This new building is designed to enable our community to continue to grow and meet the needs of the parish and the community.